yahoo/spivak/Reproducing-results-from-the-SoccerNet-action-spotting-challenge-2022.md

 #### Challenge protocol

-Once you have trained the averaging model using the Challenge Validated protocol, and also produced the confidence scores on the Combination×2 and ResNet features, you can combine them using our averaging approach with the commands below.
+Once you have trained the averaging model using the Challenge Validated protocol, and also produced the confidence scores on the Combination×2 and ResNet features using the commands from previous sections for the Challenge protocol, then you can combine them using our averaging approach with the commands below.

 ```python
 from bin.spotting_challenge_commands import \